 I’ve always wanted to go to Italy.
 Something about the food, the cars… the men – it’s enough to get any woman excited.
 And as far as Italian cities go, Milan would have been as good as any to start off with.
 But when Michael and I embarked on a 13 hour trip to Milan, we ended up driving to the Village of Milan in Illinois, instead.

-With the year coming to a close, this trip represented a solid reminder of my 2015 goal to volunteer, write and explore.
-It also allowed me to reap the rewards of how far I had come by taking some well-needed time off with my partner in crime to see more of the world and the people in it.
+With the year coming to a close, this trip represented a solid reminder of my 2015 goal to volunteer, write, and explore.
+It also allowed me to reap the rewards of how far I had come by taking some well-needed time off.
 So far we’ve had a blast!

 We had dinner at an Irish pub:

 We went exploring nearby in Iowa and saw the cutest sheep!

 And then we went hiking in the pouring rain (and this time I spent more time in front of the camera, for a change):